Mom season 1

-The first season of the television comedy series Mom aired between September 23, 2013, and April 14, 2014, on CBS in the United States.
+The first season of the television comedy drama series Mom aired on CBS from September 23, 2013, to April 14, 2014.
 The season was produced by Chuck Lorre Productions and Warner Bros.
 Television, with series creators Chuck Lorre, Eddie Gorodetsky and Gemma Baker serving as executive producer.

 The series follows Christy Plunkett (Anna Faris), a 35-year-old single mother who—after dealing with her battle with alcoholism and drug addiction—decides to restart her life in Napa, California's wine country working as a waitress at the restaurant Rustic Fig and attending Alcoholics Anonymous meetings.
 Her 51-year-old mother Bonnie Plunkett (Allison Janney) is also a recovering drug and alcohol addict, as well as her 17-year-old daughter Violet (Sadie Calvano), who was born when Christy was 17, has become pregnant by her boyfriend Luke (Spencer Daniels).
 Christy also has a younger son Roscoe (Blake Garrett Rosenthal) by her ex-husband Baxter (Matt Jones), a deadbeat drug-dealer.
 Other prominent characters in the series include the manager of Rustic Fig, Gabriel (Nate Corddry) and the head chef, Rudy (French Stewart).
 The episodes are usually titled with two odd topics that are mentioned in that episode.
 Season one of Mom consisted of 22 episodes and aired Mondays in the United States at 9.30 p.m. after Mike & Molly.

 The series received average ratings of 8.34 million viewers, placing it as the number 42 most watched show of the television season.
 Allison Janney won the Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series at the 66th Primetime Emmy Awards for her performance as Bonnie Plunkett, and the series was also nominated for a People's Choice Award for Favorite New Comedy.
 Mom was renewed for a second season to premiere in the 2014–15 television season.